• Skip to content

 Take into Account Your Seating Layout

 You also need to consider how the seats will be arranged in your church.
 The number of chairs you can fit will differ in a church with traditional straight rows versus one that has a circular or angled layout.
-Straight row seating is more efficient and will require less space than any other shape.
+Straight row seating is an efficient, simple church floor plan that requires less space than any other shape.
 But don’t let this stop you from using the layout that works best for your congregation.

 Church Chairs Vs. Pews